Thoughts, sometimes off-topic, sometimes controversial.

 When you purchase a bottle of wine, you might assume that most of the price goes towards the wine itself.
 However, the reality is often quite different, particularly for lower-priced and very highly priced wines.
 Here, I explore the complexities of wine pricing and explain why the relationship between price and quality is not as…

 I prefer to manage a website as my main platform while most wine enthusiasts are concentrating on boosting their social media presence.
-I do use social media to share headlines and draw attention, but the bulk of my content stays firmly on my site.
-While gaining followers on social platforms is useful and even fun,…
+I do use social media to share headlines, draw attention and message, but the bulk of my content stays firmly on my site.
+While gaining followers on social platforms is useful and even…

 Devon Life is reporting that Stephen Barrett, the UK wine critic and restaurateur, has passed away at the age of 77.
 I had the pleasure of meeting Stephen at many press wine tastings.
 He had a remarkable way with words that truly set him apart.
 I mentioned him in the Bordeaux Experience tasting where he…